slowernews/wisdom-tldr/README.md

 ###On choosing mentors

 Follow the thought leaders instead of the traffic leaders.<br>
 Mentors are your best source of feedback.
+Feedback speeds up improvement.

 > *'I’d rather have criticism from a genius than praise from an idiot.'*